devaakash26/BroCode/VERCEL_DEPLOYMENT_GUIDE.md

-# NeetCode Vercel Deployment Guide
+# BroCode Vercel Deployment Guide

-This comprehensive guide covers deploying NeetCode to Vercel with special focus on database consistency.
+This comprehensive guide covers deploying BroCode to Vercel with special focus on database consistency.

 ## Prerequisites

 1. [Vercel account](https://vercel.com/signup)
-2. GitHub repository with your NeetCode codebase
+2. GitHub repository with your BroCode codebase
-3. Database service account (Vercel Postgres, MongoDB Atlas, etc.)
+3. Supabase account for PostgreSQL database (or any other PostgreSQL provider)

 ## Step 1: Prepare Your Codebase